-What does the faculty look for in the letter of intent?
+What does faculty look for in the Personal Statement?

-The letter of intent tells the faculty reviewers the extent to which the applicant:
+The personal statement tells the faculty reviewers the extent to which the applicant:

 - Understands the MGD program focus and research orientation;